pearjo/knut-server/docs/source/guide/config.rst

 Knut is configured by a YAML configuration file.
-Knut objects are defined directly in the configuration and are initialize from the file (see :py:class:`~knut.core.config.KnutConfig` for more details).
+Knut objects are defined directly in the configuration and are initialize from the file (see :py:class:`~knut.core.KnutConfig` for more details).
 To define a Knut object in the configuration, the tag ``!knutobject`` is used:

 .. code-block:: yaml